GoogleCloudPlatform/cloud-ops-sandbox/src/ratingservice/README.md

 Then move the functions in the installation script to install.sh.
 The install_serverless.sh does 3 things: create an App Engine app, upload the source code, then apply Terraform.

+Tests are in `tests/ratingservice` and they should also be integrated to the CI system.